Capital One Arena – Washington Capitals

 The Capital Centre (later known as the USAir Arena) was the Capital’s home until 1997.
 That suburban Maryland arena was also the home of the Capital/Washington Bullets/Wizards of the NBA from 1973 to 1997, and the Georgetown Hoyas men’s basketball team.
 Many famous events were held at the “Cap Centre,” including a boxing World Heavyweight Championship bout on April 30, 1976, with Jimmy Young challenging the champion Muhammad Ali.
 The fight went the full 15 rounds and was awarded unanimously to Ali.
 The Capital Centre was demolished in December 2002, though its name lives on in a shopping complex located on the former site of stadium as The Boulevard at the Capital Centre.
 The site is within close walking distance to the Washington Redskins home FedExField.

 Monumental Sports & Entertainment is the owner of the Capitals as well as the NBA’s Washington Wizards, WNBA’s Washington Mystics, Arena Football League’s Washington Valor and the Capital One Arena itself.
-The Mystics and the new G League team, the Capital City Go-Go, will be playing soon at the under construction St. Elizabeth’s East Entertainment and Sports Arena in Southeast DC, which also serve as the practice facility for the Wizards.
+The Mystics and the new G League team, the Capital City Go-Go, will be playing soon at the under construction St. Elizabeth’s East Entertainment and Sports Arena in Southeast DC, which also serves as the practice facility for the Wizards.
 The organization also manages the Kettler Capitals Iceplex and George Mason University’s EagleBank Arena.
 Ted Leonsis, a former senior executive with America Online (AOL) is its founder, chairman, and CEO.

 The Georgetown Hoyas men’s basketball team still shares the Capital One Arena with this collection of pro teams.